 If the applicant and the respondent agree that either party may have a legal presentation the commission will not refuse it.

 This means that the matter will be dealt with by the commission during arbitration proceedings and both parties can have legal representation.
 The problem would merely exist if the respondent and the applicant do not agree to legal representation to be allowed.

 It is important for attorneys to be fully prepared when arguing Legal representation.
-The attorney should know the facts of the matter fully and must be able to represent its case to commission.
+The attorney should know the facts of the matter fully and must be able to represent its case to the commission.
 If an attorney is not allowed in the arbitration proceedings, the applicant or the respondent would have to present the case by themselves.

 If the commissioner refuses legal representation and the aggrieved party feels that he should not have refused legal representation, the aggrieved party may take the matter on review.

 It is very important to ensure that when legal representation is dealt with at the CCMA that it is recorded.
-The commissioner will always provide a ruling on paper, if he finds that legal representation is not allowed.
+The commissioner will always provide a ruling on paper if he finds that legal representation is not allowed.